center-for-threat-informed-defense/m3tid/docs/dimensions.rst

 Defensive Measures - Proactively Defend
 ----------------------------------------

 Defensive Measures is core to the concept of Threat-Informed Defense.
 Once an organization understands the adversary, if they do not implement real change in their organization based on what they learn then they are not achieving the impact of Threat-Informed Defense.
 Importantly, many organizations might consider that Threat-Informed Defense only applies to technical defenses, but the concept of being Threat-Informed should apply across all aspects of a security program.
-An example of evolving defensive measures is the Summitting the Pyramid (StP) [#f3]_  effort from the Center, which focuses on scoring and improving the quality of analytics to create detections that are more robust and core to Adversary behaviors.
+An example of evolving defensive measures is the `Summitting the Pyramid (StP) <https://mitre-engenuity.org/cybersecurity/center-for-threat-informed-defense/our-work/summiting-the-pyramid/>`_  effort from the Center, which focuses on scoring and improving the quality of analytics to create detections that are more robust and core to Adversary behaviors.

 .. figure:: _static/stp.png
    :alt: CTID Summiting the Pyramid